laclustr/TIGG/README.md

 # TIGG
 TI Game Guide, or TIGG, is Laclustr's guide to putting games on the TI-83 and TI-84 calculators.
 This guide includes the color editions (CE) and plus editions as well.
+This doesn't include the special editions (SE) however.
+Any questions or comments, shoot me an email at ret.45ds@gmail.com.

 Before you begin, please ensure you have the USB cable required to connect your calculator to connect your calculator to your computer.
+THE NON-CE GUIDE IS NOT COMPLETE, FIND ANOTHER GUIDE.

 Step 1.